 Sicily Culinary Tour: The Baroque Cities of the Val di Noto

 Baroque Sicily is in southeastern Sicily and known as the Val di Noto—eight distinctive Unesco World Heritage towns.
 They are noted for their flamboyant architecture evolved from the 17th and 18th centuries, when this region was part of the Spanish Empire.
 Grinning masks, grotesque flourishes, and chubby putti are around every corner.
-Masonry uses the local lava stone from Mount Elna, the highest active volcano in Europe.
-This part of Sicily is doubly blessed with beautiful baroque architecture and a thriving food and wine scene.
-The local and traditional foods of the surrounding countryside are having a renaissance, and you can find them in easily in restaurants and at open markets: Arancini, a deep-fried, saffron-laced rice balls stuffed with ragu, and scacce, a layered, tomato-filled flat bread.
-Ancient Greek and Roman ruins are visible everywhere in these Val di Noto towns, and seeing them all is an easy stroll.
-The neighboring historic towns like Modica and Ragusa—and any number of Ancient Greek ruins and unspoiled beaches—are close to the town centers and to each other.
-Noto and its neighbors make going town to town feel serendipitous.
+This part of Sicily is doubly blessed with a thriving food and wine scene as well as epic scenery of beautiful baroque architecture in the towns, ancient ruins in the hills, unspoiled beaches.
+The local and traditional foods of the surrounding countryside are having a renaissance.
+Taste them easily in restaurants and at lively open markets: arancini, a deep-fried, saffron-laced rice balls stuffed with ragu, and scacce, a layered, tomato-filled flat bread.
+Residents are welcoming—a Modica chocolate maker shares his families centuries old recipe.
+Greek and Roman ruins are visible everywhere, and Noto and its neighbors make a stroll from town to town feel delicious and serendipitous.

 Top 5 Sicily Food Tour Experiences: